ArtyomVeselkov/magento2-bugsnag/README.md

 # magento2-bugsnag
+## About
-Bugsnag featured integration for Magento 2 with early start point of handling exceptions
+Bugsnag featured integration for Magento 2 with early start point of handling exceptions.

+## TODO
+- [ ] Plugin for cron
+- [ ]